JosephEoff/josepheoff.github.io/_posts/2024-02-25-moresharpeningstones.md

 ---
 Showing how I did something the second time around.

-Last week, I [mentioned the set of sharpening stones](sharpeningstones) I bought for the local [Repair Café.](https://www.repaircafe.org/en/)  While trying them out, I found that I liked using them so much that I bought (larger) set for myself.
+Last week, I [mentioned the set of sharpening stones](sharpeningstones) I bought for the local [Repair Café.](https://www.repaircafe.org/en/)  While trying them out, I found that I liked using them so much that I bought a (larger) set for myself.
 The repair cafe only needs to get kitchen knives sharp enough to cut vegetables.
-I use mine to sharpen our kitchen knives, but also the chisels I use for wood working.
+I use mine to sharpen our kitchen knives, but also the chisels I use for woodworking.
+The set I bought has six stones (120, 240, 600, 1000, 2000, 3000 grit) and a leather strop with some polishing compound.

 |New stones|
 |----------|